-I would have to say yes, actually, [Dr. McIntyre] this semester who I've been assigned to with my video assessments has been so responsive, so good with feedback and letting me know about my approach, and what I've been doing with my assessment skills and how to do it correctly but in a kind and gentle way, and very encouraging, you know - don't give up, it takes practice, it takes you doing this every day, to really get and master the concept.
-So to me that's really stood out.
+I would have to say yes, actually, the faculty member this semester who I've been assigned to with my video assessments has been so responsive, so good with feedback and letting me know about my approach, and what I've been doing with my assessment skills and how to do it correctly but in a kind and gentle way, and very encouraging, you know - don't give up, it takes practice, it takes you doing this every day, to really get and master the concept.
+So to me that really stood out.
 And then also the Skpye sessions with any of our instructors and the interaction.
 Dr. Casanova, Dr. Bolton, those have been incredibly helpful throughout the semester.

 Do you find having small class sizes makes you feel like you're receiving more individual attention from the faculty?

 I would have to say yes.
 And it's also a good opportunity to come together with your colleagues and classmates.
-You all are continuing a journey together, and that journey consists of support and drawing on each other strengths and also weaknesses to where you can help your fellow colleagues 'cause we're all on on this journey together, we all have goal to become a nurse practitioner.
-So I feel like the smaller class sizes are very instrumental in providing not only collegiate support, but also a learning environment conducive of respect and just getting to know one another, knowing that you're not alone 'cause most of us who are in this room have families.
+You all are continuing a journey together, and that journey consists of support and drawing on each other strengths and also weaknesses to where you can help your fellow colleagues 'cause we're all on this journey together, we all have a goal to become a nurse practitioner.
+So I feel like the smaller class sizes are very instrumental in providing not only collegiate support but also a learning environment conducive of respect and just getting to know one another, knowing that you're not alone 'cause most of us who are in this room have families.
 We also have job responsibilities, we're all RNs.
-Some of us have similar background, some do not, so we're drawing off each other's knowledge base, and then also support, to get through the program.
+Some of us have a similar background, some do not, so we're drawing off each other's knowledge base, and then also support, to get through the program.

 Did you find the faculty to be accessible, responsive, supportive, and professional?